KRC00112/KRC00112/README.md

 ## `$ whoami`

 - 🙍‍♂️ DevOps Engineer focused on Cloud Infrastructure and CI/CD Automation
-- 🏗 I enjoy building scalable systems and automating operational workflows
-- ☁️ Deploying production workloads on AWS using Terraform and GitHub Actions
 - 🌐 Experienced in building full-stack web applications
 - 🎮 Also dabble quite a bit in game development and pixel art
 - 🦾 Would love to work with talented people, build useful things, and keep getting better at what I do